 - Click the connection name (or the Edit button) to open its configuration page.

-- Hit Edit to launch the editor:
+- Hit Edit Script to launch the editor:

 - Update sync rules using Aida (the outgoing script controls what data leaves Jira, and the incoming script defines how Salesforce data lands on the Jira side).